wesbos/es6-articles/09 - Default Function Arguments.md

 ```

-The function is going to say, "Oh, no one passed any tax." our default 13% and then the big tip is going to kick in here, and we get `138`, or $138.
+The function is going to say, "Oh, no one passed any tax."
+Then, our default 13%.
+Next, the big tip is going to kick in here, and we get `138`, or $138.

-I've got another example similar to this one where this is order dependent, and when we hit destructuring, I'm going to show you how do you use an object in destructuring, so that you could pass this in any order, as well as have default arguments.
+I've got another example similar to this one where this is order dependent.
+When we hit destructuring, I'm going to show you how do you use an object in destructuring.
+That's so you can pass this in any order, as well as have default arguments.
 But more on that later.